 There was a chill in the air.
 The Paris spring was slow in coming.

 “Mr. Marchand”, he said.
 His voice was hoarse.
 Perhaps he had been at the races that afternoon but I had not seen him there.
 “Please forgive this intrusion.
 I have seen to it that your soup and fresh bread will be out in a moment.”

 “Thank you,” I said.
-Fonseca was not a gregarious man.
+Fonseca was not an overly gregarious man.

 “Are you comfortable?
 I can put up the heat if you wish.”
 I told him no. There was no need.